KieronQuinn/SmartspacerPluginRepository/README.md

 	"version_code": 1,
 	"changelog": "Optional release notes for this version", "required_package": "any.apps.that.must.be.installed",
+	"minimum_smartspacer_version": 0,
 	"screenshots": ["https://example.com/path-to-screenshot.jpg", "https://example.com/path-to-another-screenshot.jpg"]
 }
 ```

+**Note**: You can specify a minimum Smartspacer version if you require a certain feature (see the SDK docs), or omit it entirely.

 This JSON file is your responsibility, you can update it whenever you like with plugin updates, screenshots, etc. Simply update the version code to a higher number to trigger an "update".

 Next, create an issue in this repository.
 Use the "New Plugin" option, and fill out all the required fields.